lmc2179/lmc2179.github.io/drafts/statistical_qa.md

+# Quantity ☯ Quality

+if set our sights on quality alone we become perfectionists; if we aim for pure quantity we will produce a large volume of low-value output

+It's often easy to measure quantity so metrics usuall do; it's usually more expensive to measure quality

+but we need to

+Often, we can only measure the quality of a subset of outputs due to the cost, so we need to do some statistics

+luckily its easy

 # A touch of statistics makes QA much easier

 QA questions related to estimating the number of defective units pop up all the time, even outside the manufacturing context